-Styling Paper Scaffolds: The Montreal Codex, Architectural Amanuenses, and Practices of Architectural Knowledge Production in Cinquecento Rome

-Tracing Paper Scaffolds: The Montreal Codex, Architectural Amanuenses, and Practices of Architectural Knowledge Production in Cinquecento Rome

-The Montreal Codex, Architectural Amanuenses, and Practices of Architectural Knowledge Production in Cinquecento Rome

-Minute Ruptures and Paper Scaffolds: The Montreal Codex, Architectural Amanuenses, and Practices of Architectural Knowledge Production in Cinquecento Rome
+The Montreal Codex: Architectural Amanuenses and Practices of Architectural Knowledge Production in Cinquecento Rome

 In the brisk atmosphere of the Studio’s scriptorium, the muffled ebullience of Siena’s streets blended with the sounds of rasping wood, styli, and quills pressed to paper.
 Engrossed in the scriptorium’s dimness, a fledgling Francesco di Giorgio Martini (1439-1502) delicately drew landscapes, cornucopias, angels, and beasts on the pages of Alessandro Sermoneta’s exquisite copy of Albertus Magnus’s De animalibus (Figure 1).
-Before gilding and coloring the illuminations, di Giorgio prepared the parchment pages by laying out the custom-made underdrawings with blind stylus, black chalk, straightedge, and compass.
-Underdrawings were preliminary drawings that prepared the illumination’s bound position for the application of gold leaves, ink, and color.
-They were often executed in hard point, metalpoint, or stylus to be rendered less obtrusive.
-Occasionally illuminators used an alternate method and applied the minuscule underdrawings not by drawing directly on the page but by tracing delineations from a separate, overlapped, thin sheet of vellum thus indenting blind, almost indiscernible guidelines on the manuscript.
+Before gilding and coloring the illuminations, di Giorgio prepared the parchment pages by laying out custom-made underdrawings with blind stylus, black chalk, straightedge, and compass.
+Underdrawings were preliminary drawings which prepared the illumination’s bound position for the application of gold leaves, ink, and color.
+They were often executed in hard point, metalpoint, or stylus, if less obtrusive guidelines were desired.
+Occasionally illuminators used an alternate method, applying the minuscule underdrawings not by drawing directly on the page but by tracing them from illustrations on an overlapped thin sheet of vellum.
+This would indent blind, almost indiscernible guidelines on the manuscript.

 Before becoming an espionage expert proficient in the art of warfare, di Giorgio trained as a copyist and illuminator.
 At the Sienese Studio, which was also known as the Casa della Sapienza, di Giorgio concurrently illustrated a discourse on natural philosophy, read Plutarch, copied drawings of machines and fortifications from the manuscripts of Mariano di Jacopo il Taccola (1382-1453), and worked on the Opusculum de architectura (c.1470-75) and the Codicetto (1470-90).
-And, di Giorgio’s predecessor Taccola had worked on both the De ingeneis and the De machinis (c.1424-1453) while living in the Studio and serving as its secretary.
-Known as the “Archimedes of Siena,” Taccola was trained as a notary, knew Latin, conversed cranes and hoists with Filippo Brunelleschi (1377-1446), and, due to his knowledge in mathematics, occupied the position of a Sienese stimatore.
-In short, the educational objective at the Casa della Sapienza, as the institution’s name suggests, comprised the ideal of assimilating complete, all-embracing i.e., protean knowledge that overcame epistemic boundaries.
+Di Giorgio’s predecessor Taccola had worked on both the De ingeneis and the De machinis (c.1424-1453) while living in the Studio and serving as its secretary.
+Known as the “Archimedes of Siena,” Taccola was trained as a notary, knew Latin, and discussed cranes and hoists with Filippo Brunelleschi (1377-1446).
+In addition, due to his knowledge of mathematics, he occupied the position of a Sienese stimatore.

+The breadth of Il Taccola’s and Di Giorgo’s careers is emblematic of the type of practitioner produced by the Studio or developed through apprenticeship with its associates.
+As the institution’s name suggests, the Casa della Sapienza’s educational objective was to assimilate all-encompassing knowledge surpassing epistemic boundaries.
 Taccola’s and di Giorgio’s tenures at the Studio implicitly question any rigorous divide between the concepts of “scholar” and “artisan” in the context of Cinquecento Siena.
-It is clear that the copying techniques practiced at the Studio were not exclusively concerned with the teaching of specialized sets of scriptural or draughting rules, but that they were also tailored to appropriate knowledge and proficiency from precedents and thus, to inculcate apprentices into law, medicine, crafts, arts, and architecture.
+It is additionally clear that the copying techniques practiced at the Studio were not developed solely to disseminate specialized scriptorial or draughting rules.
+They also informed the copyist’s knowledge of precedents, developing their proficiency in the subjects they illustrated.
+Thus, they inculcated apprentices into law, medicine, crafts, arts, and architecture.

-Coming from the Casa della Sapienza, di Giorgio embodied the Studio’s syncretic disposition, which remains evident in the multifarious nature of his disegno, sketchbooks, Trattato I (c.1475-1480), and Trattato II (c.1490).
-Moreover, and perhaps particularly due to his work as illuminator, di Giorgio’s architectural folios demonstrate an operative merging of drafting and scriptural practices.
-On the pages of the Codex Saluzziano (1477-1487), for instance, the underdrawings intended to guide text layout, were used to position, shape, and assign proportion to the architectural drawings (Figure 2).
+After leaving the Studio, Di Giorgio’s subsequent career embodied its syncretic disposition.
+This is evident in the multifarious nature of the disegno recorded in his surviving sketchbooks Trattato I (c.1475-1480) and Trattato II (c.1490).
+Perhaps due to his work as illuminator, di Giorgio’s architectural folios demonstrate an operative merging of drafting and scriptural practices.
+On the pages of his Codex Saluzziano (1477-1487), for instance, the underdrawings intended to guide text layout were instead used to position, shape, and assign proportion to the architectural drawings (Figure 2).